DrewPagal/Cambio/README.md

 ### Setup
 1. With a shuffled deck, every player is given 4 cards (Serves as the starting hand)
-2. Each player organizes their cards in a 2x2 pattern (Alternatively, just do it however you want so long as you do not move them with the desire to trick opponents)
+2. Each player organizes their cards in a 2x2 pattern (Alternatively, just do it however you want so long as you do not move them unecessarily with the desire to trick opponents)

    Image
-3. Place the rest of the cards in a deck to draw from
+4. Place the rest of the cards in a deck to draw from
-4. Determine the player turn order
+5. Determine the player turn order

-   Clockwise, counterclockwise, et cetera
+   *Clockwise, counterclockwise, et cetera*

 ### Play
-1. Everyone looks at two of their cards to try and memorize for future use
+1. Everyone looks at any two of their cards to try and memorize for future use
 2. The player whose turn it is draws a card and looks at it
 - They can decide to play it and put it in a throwaway pile, which would activiate a properties if it has any
 - OR they can decide to switch it with one of their cards and play the switched card, activiating a property if it has any